ahmadshaugi81/f5-xc-demo-environment/selenium.md

 ---

-# Hardened Selenium Traffic Simulation — Login Flow
+# Hardened Browser Traffic Simulation — Login Flow

-This guide walks through setting up a hardened Selenium script that simulates realistic human login traffic to the `POST /login` endpoint on the vuln-bank application.
+This guide walks through setting up a hardened Playwright script that simulates realistic human login traffic to the `POST /login` endpoint on the vuln-bank application.

-**Why hardened?** Default Selenium is easily detected by bot signature engines (F5 XC WAAP, Cloudflare, etc.) due to exposed automation flags.
+**Why hardened?** Default browser automation tools are easily detected by bot signature engines (F5 XC WAAP, Cloudflare, etc.) due to exposed automation flags.
 Hardening removes these signals to produce traffic that looks like a real browser user.

 > This is useful for testing how traffic appears in F5 XC dashboards **without** Bot Defense enabled.
-With Bot Defense enabled, even hardened Selenium will be caught by JS telemetry analysis.
+With Bot Defense enabled, even hardened browser automation will be caught by JS telemetry analysis.

 ---

 ## Prerequisites

 - Python 3.8+
-- Chromium browser installed on your machine (works on both amd64 and arm64)
 - pip3

+> No need to install Chrome or Chromium manually — Playwright downloads its own browser binary automatically, with native support for both `amd64` and `arm64`.

 ---